 Bodegas Beronia Crianza 2009

 I realized I heard one line multiple times during the meal service that entertained me.
 Before taking something off my tray, the flight attendant would say, “Sir, you have done?”
 Clearly I’m easily entertained…

 Exploring the IFE

 Following the meal service, I watched a few shows on the the in flight entertainment system.
 There were quite a few options, but most of the content was a bit dated.
 This flight also had free wifi.
 This was very slow, presumably since unlike the outbound flight less people were sleeping, so it was nearly unusable.
 Our route had us flying over Europe, then across the Atlantic, touching Greenland, then across Canada and into Houston.

-I napped for a while, and with the 12 hour flight there, was quite a gap between meal services.
+The 12 hour flight had a gap between meal services, and I enjoyed a decent nap in between.
 I certainly didn’t need any more food, but there were a few options available if hunger strikes.
 Here is the menu for the second meal service:

 BUFFALO MOZZARELLA AND TOMATOES

 stuffed eggplant in olive oil